Electrux/Ethereal/README.md

 # Installation

-Once the prerequisites are met, just execute the cmake script by doing `mkdir build && cd build && cmake ..` script.
-It will build the language interpreter along with the stdlib modules.
-Installation should done **ONLY** if the `PREFIX_DIR` variable is set to a directory other than the cmake `build/` directory.
+Once the prerequisites are met, just execute the cmake script by doing `mkdir build && cd build && cmake .. && make -j<cpu core count>` commands.
+They will build the language interpreter along with the stdlib modules.
+Installation (using `make install`) should be done **ONLY** if the `PREFIX_DIR` variable is set to a directory other than the cmake `build/` directory.

 Note that if you use `PREFIX_DIR`, you may need root access depending on the directory you choose.